adambloebaum/slate/README.md

 # Slate

-A blank slate for web browsing.
+Your blank slate for web browsing.

 Slate is a minimal, privacy-focused web browser built with Qt 6 and Chromium.
 No history.
 No bookmarks.
 No clutter.
 Just browsing.